About our Teachers

 These inspiring teachers lead our programs and cherish time in nature - rain or shine!

 Leah loves to be outdoors!
 She has experience working with a wide range of ages and is excited to be part of the Notchcliff team.
+As the head of the cooperative, she works closely with children K-5th grade (and their parents!) to balance unstructured nature play with thoughtful, intentional teaching that aligns to MSDE curriculum.
+She has a level 1 Nature-Based Teacher Certification with ERAFANS.

 Monica Wiedel-Lubinski, M.Ed.